mauro-nievoff/MultiCaRe_Dataset/README.md

 ```python
 mdc.create_dataset(dataset_name = 'male_brain_tumor_dataset', filter_list = filters, dataset_type = 'multimodal')
 ```
 Done!
 The dataset is ready to use now.

+## 🔍 First Approach to the Data
 Let's see how many cases and images were included:
 ```python
 print(f"Amount of patients: {len(mdc.filtered_cases)}")
 print(f"Amount of images: {len(mdc.filtered_image_metadata_df)}")